LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 time-stepping modules to provide a candidate error-based prospective step size :math:`h'`.

-Second, ARKODE's adaptive time-stepping modules allow the user to define their own time step adaptivity function,
+Second, ARKODE's adaptive time-stepping modules currently still allow the user to define their own time step adaptivity function,

 .. math::
    h' = H(y, t, h_n, h_{n-1}, h_{n-2}, \varepsilon_n, \varepsilon_{n-1}, \varepsilon_{n-2}, q, p),

 allowing for problem-specific choices, or for continued experimentation with temporal error controllers.
+We note that this support has been deprecated in favor of the SUNAdaptController class, and will be removed in a future release.